 Texas Forward-facing Car Seat Law

-As per the Texas Department of Public Safety (TDPS) requires all children who have outgrown their rear-facing car seats to travel in a forward-facing car seat.
+The Texas Department of Public Safety (TDPS) requires all children who have outgrown their rear-facing car seats to travel in a forward-facing car seat.

 This applies to children who are 2 years of age or older.
 The seat must be installed on the back side of the car.

-To learn more about forward-facing car seat laws in other cities in the US, you can check out the following links: New York Forward-Facing Car Seat Law Indiana Forward-Facing Car Seat Law
+To learn more about forward-facing car seat laws in other cities in the US, you can check out the following links: New York Forward-Facing Car Seat Law Indiana Forward-Facing Car Seat Law Delaware Forward-Facing Car Seat Law

 Child Booster Seat Laws in Texas